MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-filter-lookup.md

 In many apps, you can type one or more characters into a search box to filter a list of records in a large data set.
 As you type, the list shows only those records that match the search criteria.

-The examples in the rest of this topic show the results of searching a list, named **Customers**, that contain this data:
+The examples in the rest of this article show the results of searching a list, named **Customers**, that contain this data:

 ![Search on customers.](media/function-filter-lookup/customers.png "Search on customers")